infiniflow/infinity/README.md

    print(res)
    ```

-#### 🔧 Deploy Infinity as a separate server
+#### 🔧 Deploy Infinity in client-server mode

-If you wish to deploy a standalone Infinity server and access it from a client, see the [Deploy infinity server](https://infiniflow.org/docs/dev/deploy_infinity_server) guide.
+If you wish to deploy Infinity with the server and client as separate processes, see the [Deploy infinity server](https://infiniflow.org/docs/dev/deploy_infinity_server) guide.

 #### 🔧 Build from Source